 Any kitchen or interior can appear nicely decorated, but statement pieces personalize the décor and make it your own.

-When we think statement pieces, we usually think “BOLD statement” because we imply it in the name.
+When we think of statement pieces, we usually think of “BOLD statement” because we imply it in the name.
 But to maximize the effectiveness, you don’t want to drown the piece out with things that could hide its shine.

-The key to making a statement piece stand out is CONTRAST.
-If your room is full of corners and straight edges, anything curvy or round gets other’s attention.
-If your whole room is red or blue, then a white table will become a focal point.
-And yet if your kitchen is nautical-themed, a hemp rope basket looks like it’s part of the theme and stands out less.
+If your whole room is red or blue, a white table will become a focal point.
+Yet, if your kitchen is nautical-themed, a hemp rope basket looks like it’s part of the theme and stands out less.

 When you enter the room, what is someone going to notice first?

-Anything that you or your guest will interact with will gain more attention (change gain more attention).
+Anything that you or your guest will interact with will gain more attention (change, gain more attention).
 For example, kitchen islands and bar stools are both potential statement pieces due to the nature of their functions.

-Other places of interaction are the major appliances in the kitchen, especially any appliance part of the golden kitchen triangle.
-The major elements of the kitchen triangle are the refrigerator, the sink, and the stove.
-If you have any of these elements contrast in color, material, or even gloss, they become statement pieces.
+If you have any of these elements that contrast in color, material, or even gloss, they become statement pieces.
 With the recent trend of retro appliances, a retro mint green refrigerator becomes a focal point in a modern kitchen.

 Different colors from the rest of the room will stand out, but some colors are more pronounced naturally.
 Saturated color is a difficult concept, but it is how much “red” a “red” has.
 In computer programs like Adobe Photoshop, we can see the maximum red or blue by only using that hue.